 It used to be easy to spot this presorted mail, but once again, both the USPS and the direct mail agencies are looking for new ways to get past your guard.
 Now, junk mail can feature an actual postage stamp, although if you look closely you will still see PRESORTED or PRSRT STD printed somewhere on it.
 Junk mail can also feature metered postage (that red or black looking mark made with ink) but again, look for the telltale words.
 Oh, and anything important, such as personal correspondence, is never sent presorted; if you see something that looks like a check or a bill, it’s not.

 Another dead giveaway of junk mail is the desperate attempt to look like it has come from a real live person.
-For this reason, direct mail and junk mail is starting to imitate the mail we receive from friends and family, but at the moment it’s not difficult to tell them apart.
+For this reason, direct mail and junk mail are starting to imitate the mail we receive from friends and family, but at the moment it’s not difficult to tell them apart.
 First, genuine handwriting is never on perfectly straight lines.
 So, that right there is a huge indication that you’re about to open a crummy offer.

 However, recently there have been attempts to offset the lines to mimic real handwriting.
 There are other clues you can look for.
 One of the big indicators is the identical letters used in the name and address.
 As real people, we never write any two letters exactly the same.
 But the fonts used to generate these letters are identical.
 Or, 99% of the time there is.
 Now, some fonts feature 3 or 4 variations of the same letters, to convince people that the handwriting came from a person.